facebookresearch/vissl/docs/source/ssl_approaches/dino.rst

 Author: mathilde@fb.com

 VISSL reproduces the self-supervised approach called :code:`DINO` presented in **Emerging Properties in Self-Supervised Vision Transformers** which was proposed by
 **Mathilde Caron, Hugo Touvron, Ishan Misra, Herve Jegou, Julien Mairal, Piotr Bojanowski and Armand Joulin** in `this paper <https://arxiv.org/abs/2104.14294>`_.

 How to train DINO model
 ----------------------------------

-VISSL provides yaml configuration file containing the exact hyperparam settings to reproduce the model.
+VISSL provides a yaml configuration file containing the exact hyperparameter settings to reproduce the model.
 VISSL implements all the components including loss, data augmentations, collators etc required for this approach.

 To train DeiT-S/16 model on 16-gpus on ImageNet-1K dataset: